 Who would have thought the humble home office would experience such a major rise in its status!?
 But since the pandemic, the home office is no longer a luxury extra room used for home/life admin purposes.
 It’s now an integral part of many people’s lives.
 And many of us have been searching for home office ideas ever since, in a quest to create the perfect workspace.

-Whether you have an entire room available to dedicate to your ideal home office, or just a tiny sliver of free space to convert, no space is too small when it comes to your dream office sanctuary.
+Maybe you have an entire room available to dedicate to your ideal home office?
+Or perhaps you only have a tiny sliver of free space to convert.
+Rest assured no space is too small when it comes to setting up a dream office sanctuary.

 Use of space

 Start by making a list of the ways you intend to use the space.
 Home offices often fulfil a range of needs for the whole family.
 They might need to serve as much more than a dedicated workspace for a single family member. ·It may be a place where you take care of life admin, where the kids do homework, or it may be exclusive as your work zone.

 Once you have an idea of the required uses for the space, you can figure out what furniture and storage you’ll need.
 The non-negotiables will be a chair.
 Desk, lighting and storage.
 Setting up a shared space?
 Look into height-adjustable chairs and unique organisational systems for each worker.

 But first let’s take a quick look at some inspo for home office colour palettes that work.

 For a chic, simple home office that means business but is stylish enough to show off even when not in use, opt for a monochrome palette.